gcnaccount/pywallet/README.md

-Using this tool, with its easily audited code, helps establish confidence in the proper calculation of wallets and addresses, which helps to ensure that generation is performed both correctly and randomly.
+Using this tool, with its easily audited code, helps establish confidence in the proper calculation of wallets and addresses, which helps to ensure that generation is performed both randomly and correctly.

 Usage: